Jolt's vision is to celebrate the unique qualities of our dancers and to challenge perspectives about dance and disability.

-- offer regular, ongoing dance and movement classes
+- regular, ongoing dance and movement classes for people with disabilities

-- create innovative and original performance works that engage with diverse audiences
+- innovative and original performance works that engage with diverse audiences

-- create genuine pathways for our dancers as teachers and choreographers
+- genuine pathways for our dancers as teachers and choreographers

 Jolt was founded by Artistic Director Lyn Cotton in 2001 with the support of the Christchurch City Council.
 In 2007 Jolt became a charitable trust supported by a board of trustees.

-Jolt work is founded on the principal of individuality and was inspired by the work of Wolfgang Stange and his London based company Amici.
-It is based on the belief that what are perceived as limitations are opportunities for unique movements and unique connections between people
+Jolt work is founded on the principle of individuality and was inspired by the work of Wolfgang Stange and his London-based company Amici.
+It is based on the belief that what are perceived as limitations are opportunities for unique movements and unique connections between people.

-Jolt Interactive (est. 2012) provides interactive, multi-sensory performances and workshops for diverse audiences.
+Jolt performances are original and innovative - created using the unique voices of the dancers.
+Jolt Youth Company (est. 2007) produces new work regularly and our biennial show (featuring all of the classes) has become a huge celebration of integrated dance and the creative potential of the disability community..
+Jolt Interactive (est. 2012 - current) provides interactive, multi-sensory performances and workshops for diverse audiences.
 This work, the first of its kind in New Zealand, is based on the belief that everyone has the right to access theatre and performances in ways that are meaningful and genuine.